EDUCATION AT CROW CANYON

 Crow Canyon’s experiential education programs not only provide instruction in archaeology, but also involve citizen scientists in the actual research process.
 This firsthand approach increases awareness of, and appreciation for, our rich cultural heritage, while providing broad-based support for archaeological research and preservation.
 Through Crow Canyon’s programs, students of all ages gain an understanding of culture, American Indian history, archaeological research, human interaction with the environment, and the importance of cultural continuity.

 Educators at Crow Canyon have academic and professional backgrounds in education, archaeology, anthropology, museum studies, and American Indian studies.
 We collaborate with archaeologists and American Indians to develop educational programs that engage both children and adults.
 Curricula and lesson plans emphasize an experiential approach to learning and draw upon the results of Crow Canyon’s archaeological research into the Ancestral Pueblo people of the Mesa Verde region.
-In such an environment, education interns will gain valuable experience in working with, and learning from, a wide variety of people.

 Principles that Guide Our Work

 - Archaeological research and Indigenous perspectives are essential to build a more inclusive story of the human past.